maddybo/maddybo/README.md

 # Magda Bo
 I'm Magda from Europe, and I do content on Development.
 Vue, NodeJS and Unity Developer.

-Traveler, Feminist and Gamer
+- 🔭 I’m currently working on Chatbot @ Livechat
+- 👯 I’m looking to collaborate on Open source Projects

-Team: Apple, Xbox, Nintendo
+- 💪 Team: Apple, Xbox, Nintendo
+- 🤔 Traveler, Feminist and Gamer

 <!--
 **maddybo/maddybo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.